Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Related Work

 \subsection{Intrinsic Reward-based Exploration}

-Many of previous exploratory attempts employ prediction error~\cite{ICM}, prediction uncertainty~\cite{Disagreemet}, or variants of uncertainty as self-driving motivations in the learning phase~\cite{dean2020see,houthooft2016curiosity-driven,still2012information}.
-Other attempts use count-based~\cite{kearns2002near,charikar2002similarity} or pseudo-count-based exploration~\cite{10.5555/3172077.3172232}, which struggle with the scalability to higher-dimensional state spaces~\cite{bellemare2016unifying,ostrovski2017count,10.5555/3172077.3172232}.
+In DRL, many of previous exploratory attempts employ prediction error~\cite{ICM}, prediction uncertainty~\cite{Disagreemet}, or variants of uncertainty as self-driving motivations in the learning phase~\cite{dean2020see,houthooft2016curiosity-driven,still2012information}.
+Most intrinsic reward-based methods can be interpreted as exploring areas of high uncertainty, and curiosity is measured by estimating the deep learning model's uncertainty (confidence).
+Some attempts use count-based~\cite{kearns2002near,charikar2002similarity} or pseudo-count-based exploration~\cite{10.5555/3172077.3172232 }, which struggle with the scalability to higher-dimensional state spaces~\cite{bellemare2016unifying,ostrovski2017count,10.5555/3172077.3172232}.
 Motivated by counting, RND~\cite{RND} proposes to measure the gap between the predictor and the target as an intrinsic reward, which is easy to implement and can be more efficient.

 Recently, curiosity via self-supervised prediction~\cite{ICM,Disagreemet,active,burda2018large} is one prominent way to self-supervised exploration.
-The prediction-based intrinsic reward is defined as the error between the predicted state and ground truth of the next state.
+The prediction-based intrinsic reward is defined as the error between the predicted state and the ground truth of the next state.
 But accurate prediction can be difficult to obtain in practical settings.
 For this reason, Disagreement~\cite{Disagreemet} proposes to use the variance of predictions by ensembling multiple models' predictions, instead of using a single model.
-However, training multiple deep networks is extremely time-consuming.
-More importantly, prediction-based methods evaluate the intrinsic rewards by only using the current prediction model.
-Our method also employs a self-supervised exploration paradigm, but relying on temporal inconsistency between the multiple snapshots.
-With multiple generations of the predictive model, the intrinsic reward can better encourage agents to investigate more novel states using the context information~\cite{liu2021behavior,urlb}.
+Deep ensemble~\cite{dietterich2000ensemble,wu2020deep} technique is widely used to estimate the uncertainty in DRL, which proposes to train an ensemble of deep models rather than a single model and achieves superior results but is also computationally expensive.
+NNM~\cite{chen2022nuclear} utilizes nuclear norm instead of variance to evaluate intrinsic rewards more accurately.
+Inspired by NNM, we also evaluate the temporal inconsistency using the variational weighting mechanism based on nuclear norm to get a more accurate estimate.